User Manual – Durst

 1. Next, add the Operation Create Production Job and Impose to achieve the final goal of producing imposed posters on a defined print sheet.

-2. In Job Name [12] add the placeholders that should be used to dynamically generate the job name for the Production Job in Workflow.
+2. In the Job Name [12], insert the placeholders you want to use for dynamically generating the Production Job Name within the Workflow.

 3. Then select the desired Impose Mode [14] and the previously created Impose Template [15].

-4. Complete the configuration by selecting an already created Output Template in the Template [13] drop-down menu.
-If parts of the output template should be temporarily overwritten, click on Edit [16] and make the changes in the opened dialog.
+4. Complete the configuration by selecting a previously created Output Template from the Template drop-down menu [13].
+If you want to temporarily overwrite parts of the Output Template, click Edit [16] and make the necessary adjustments in the dialog that opens.

-Figure 7: The Operations tab of the Add Production Configuration dialog with the Create Production Job and Impose operation
+Figure 7: The tab Operations in the dialog Add Production Configuration with the Operation Create Production Job and Impose

-1. You have now completed the Production Configuration and can save it by clicking on Save [17].
+1. You have now completed the setup.
+The Production Configuration is fully configured and can be saved by clicking Save [17].

 Previous Article 1.1 User Interface Conception